wolframhorn/website/content/home/publications.md

 ### COVID-19 and Productivity in Europe: A Responsiveness Perspective
 (with Russell Cooper and Leonardo Indraccolo)

+### Quantitative Easing and Sovereign Bond Supply
+(with Stefano Corradin and Niklas Grimm)

 # Policy Papers
 ### On the Measurement of Risk-Sharing in the Euro Area
 (with Alessandro Giovannini, Francesco Mongelli, and Alexander Popov) <br>